 With my Jordan Pass -TIP-, I enter the archeological site, ignoring a large piazza-style area with an over-priced market.
 There, I take a downhill trail followed by a parallel route for horses and donkeys — expensive animal-driven transport systems for lazy tourists.

-Eternal constructions, gigantic god-blocks, caves, and obelisks built by the Nabateans embellish the walk, but my mind can only focus on one image so detailed as it if it were already a memory.
+Eternal constructions, gigantic god-blocks, caves, and obelisks built by the Nabateans embellish the walk, but my mind can only focus on one image so detailed as it if it were already a fresh memory.

-On the other side of a bridge, laid over a water system that was dug millenniums ago, awaits the entrance to the Siq — a gigantic gorge that extends for 1.200 meters with peaks of 80 meters, formed when tectonic forces split the mountain in two.
+On the other side of a bridge, laid over a water system that was dug millenniums ago, awaits the entrance to the Siq — a vast gorge that extends for 1.200 meters with peaks of 80 meters, formed when tectonic forces split the mountain in two.

-Suddenly, the Siq becomes very narrow, creating a dark and silent place, from which a light beam shines through, unraveling one of the most amazing views that my eyes have focused on.
+Suddenly, the Siq becomes very narrow, creating a dark and silent place, from which a light beam shines through, unraveling one of the most amazing views that my eyes have ever focused on.